santagoy/san-tagoy-xyz/content/_index.md

 On things I've actually written in the Tabletop RPG scene, there's [**Blessed Art Thou (2022)**](https://spearwitch.com/products/violence-collection) also published in an anthology.

 Now this ***portfolio*** will serve as the medium by which I will tear down the barriers guarding the attention economy.
-Witness my progress from poor barely passable writing to actually competent works!
+Witness my progress from passable writing to competent works!

 ## Wait, what is Wanton Pinoy Spaghetti?